 Making a worker classification mistake when trying to determine if someone is an employee or a contractor can sometimes be both costly and time-consuming.
 At worst, it can result in expensive and resource-draining lawsuits or enforcement actions from the IRS and/or other government entities, and at best it may only impact staff morale and productivity.
-Unfortunately, it is not always easy to determine a worker’s correct classification status, leaving many employers in a quandary.
-If you are a business owner facing this dilemma, hopefully, the following discussion can make your worker classification issues a little bit clearer.
+Unfortunately, it is not always easy to determine a worker’s correct classification status when filling out an IRS Form SS-8.
+If you are a business owner facing this dilemma, hopefully, the following discussion can make your worker classification issues a little bit clearer each time you fill out the mandatory worker classification form for each employee.

 The worker classification guidelines the IRS provides to the public are somewhat nebulous and why many employers are confused about what they need to do.